Morbius' first trailer unveils an unrecognizable Jared Leto as the living vampire

 Sony's second movie in its budding Marvel universe stars Jared Leto as a pale, undead creature.
-Morbius, based on the comic Morbius, the Living Vampire, will introduce another of Spider-Man's foes following 2018's Venom.
+Morbius, based on the comic character Morbius, the Living Vampire, will introduce another of Spider-Man's foes following 2018's Venom.
+There are also a couple of Easter eggs linking the movie to the Marvel Cinematic Universe.

 Morbius follows Michael Morbius, a scientist who attempts to cure himself from a rare blood disease.
 Using bat DNA, he transforms himself into a kind of vampire (not the Greek god sparkly kind).